Amarkkalam: Release and reception

 Amarkkalam was released on 15 August 1999.
 D. S. Ramanujam of The Hindu wrote, "A STORY of love and vendetta has been given glossy touches and interesting twists by director Saran (the screenplay, dialogue and story are also his) in Venkateswaralayam's Amarkallam, making it worth the money".
 K. P. S. of Kalki wrote the director created huge expectations, love element which was barely touched became a main focal point in second half, what could have been a first class film became an average film.
 The film went on to become a large success, extending Ajith Kumar's success after his previous film Vaalee.
 Ajith went on to purchase Saran a car as a token of gratitude for the success.

 Other versions

 In 2000, Amarkkalam was dubbed and released in Telugu as Adbhutam by V. Satya Narayana.
 It was later remade in Kannada as Asura (2001), with Raghuvaran reprising his role.
-Despite the release of dubbed version there was a 2004 remake version in Telugu titled Leela Mahal Centre.
+Despite the release of dubbed Telugu version there was a 2004 remake version in the same language titled Leela Mahal Centre.
 A Hindi remake starring Vivek Oberoi was planned by Saran but later dropped.